ev3dev/ev3dev.github.io/docs/tutorials/using-pixy-camera.md

 delivered with your camera.
 If you have a regular version of CMUcam5 Pixy you will need a special Pixy adapter for EV3.

+{% include /style/begin-panel.html type="info" heading="Note" %}
-**Note:** the Pixy camera comes with it's own tool: PixyMon.
+The Pixy camera comes with its own tool: PixyMon.
 This tool helps you to set the signatures (objects you want Pixy to detect).
 To use this tool you need to connect the camera directly to your PC by using a mini USB cable.
 For this you can use the USB cable of your EV3.
-Beware that when the camera is connected to your PC this way, it's values are not updated!
-So before starting your script be sure the camera is disconnected from your computer and thus only connected to your EV3.
+Beware that when PixyMon is running on your PC (and the camera is plugged in to your PC), its values are not updated to the EV3.
+So before starting your script be sure PixyMon is not running!{% include /style/end-panel.html %}

 ## Connecting to the camera and reading data